cjay567/DiscordMafiaGame/README.md

 2. Copy your token from the Bot tab on your application to the [config/token.js](https://github.com/tjpc3/DiscordMafiaGame/blob/master/config/token.js) file and save.

-3. Use this link ```https://discordapp.com/oauth2/authorize?client_id=CLIENT-ID-HERE8&scope=bot```, replacing CLIENT-ID-HERE with your bot's client ID, and copy/paste it in your browser.
+3. Use this link ```https://discordapp.com/oauth2/authorize?client_id=CLIENT-ID-HERE8&scope=bot&permissions=68624```, replacing CLIENT-ID-HERE with your bot's client ID, and copy/paste it in your browser.
 You'll arrive at a page similar to this:

 ![](https://discordjs.guide/assets/img/A8l70bj.3d267a22.png)

 4. Select your server from the dropdown menu and click "Authorize".

+### Steps to setup the bot once it's on your server
+1. Edit the permissions of the role named after the bot in your server settings.
+Make sure the "Manage Channels" permission is ON.

 And that's it!
 To start the bot, navigate in your terminal to the location where you downloaded the repo and type "run".
+The bot will automatically create all the channels it needs in order to play a game of Mafia.